Girls Book Club

 Next, the girls present their projects.
 From the very beginning of book club, I have been very strict about only making encouraging comments, to pay attention when other girls are speaking, and to clap for each girl as she finishes.
 For shy girls, I will help them along by asking questions about their projects.

-Next, we do small group time.
-The girls are broken into groups of 3-4 and they sit in little groups and discuss questions together.
+Next, we will do small group time.
+The girls will be broken into groups of 3-4 and they sit in little groups and discuss questions together.

 Some examples: If you could be any character who would you want to be?
 What would be a better ending?
 What other books did you read this month?
 What is the first book you remember your mother reading to you?

-Our current book club meets at one of the public libraries.
-This works well for homeschool families because moms and other siblings can enjoy the library while their girl participates in book club.
-Another wonderful perk is our librarians.
-Each month, they pull all the copies of the books we plan to read and they are waiting for us when we arrive. so each girl can check out a book as she leaves.
-They also give us an extended check out so that the girls who keep the book the whole month do not have to remember to renew it at three weeks.
+Our current book club meets in our home as it is a small group, but if it grows too large, we will meet at one of the public libraries.
+In the past, this worked well for homeschool families because moms and other siblings enjoyed the library while their girl participated in book club.
+When we have met at the library in the past, we enjoy the perk of our wonderful librarians.
+Each month, they pulled all the copies of the books we planned to read and they waited for us when we arrive. so each girl could check out a book as she leaves.
+They also gave us an extended check out so that the girls who keep the book the whole month do not have to remember to renew it at three weeks.

 If you are considering your own book club, you can find books in a number of ways:

 We have read lots of books, but in addition to our regular months, we have a few special months too.
 October is MYSTERY month.
 The girls read a mystery book of their choice.
 They can choose Nancy Drew, The Boxcar Children, Nate the Great, or others and present about their mystery book.
-We also have “American Girl” month, when each girl chooses an American Girl book of her choice.
 We have “Pick Your Own Book” month.
 We have “Biography” month.
 These are interspersed throughout the year and allows the girls some freedom.

 If you decide to try a book club, let me know how it goes and what you are reading.
 What are some of your favorite books for girls?